gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/TranslationHowTo.md

 ### XSLT

 The actual translation takes the XML document produced by the parser and converts it to a new XML document format in what’s known as “stroom schema format”.
-The current latest schema is documented at “XML Schemas / event-logging / event-logging v3.5.2” within the tree browser.
+The current latest schema is documented at `XML Schemas / event-logging / event-logging v3.5.2` within the tree browser.
 The version is likely to change over time so you should aim to use the latest non-beta version.

 ### Other Pipeline Elements